The Engineering Physics major is designed for students who have an interest in and an aptitude for both engineering and physics.

 The program provides students with a firm foundation in physics and mathematics, together with engineering design and problem-solving skills.

-This background prepares students to tackle complex problems in multidisciplinary areas that are at the forefront of 21st Century technology, such as solid state devices, quantum optics and photonics, materials science, nanotechnology, electromechanical systems, energy systems, and any engineering field that requires a very solid background in physics.
-Because the program emphasizes science, mathematics and engineering, students are well prepared to pursue graduate work in engineering, physics, or applied physics.
+This background prepares students to tackle complex problems in multidisciplinary areas that are at the forefront of 21st-century technology, such as aerospace physics, biophysics, computational science, quantum science and engineering, materials science, nanotechnology, electromechanical systems, energy systems, renewable energy, and any engineering field that requires a very solid background in physics.
+Because the program emphasizes science, mathematics and engineering, students are well prepared to pursue graduate work in engineering or physics.

 The Engineering Physics major is summarized in the online version of the School of Engineering section of the Stanford University Bulletin and is described in detail in the School of Engineering Undergraduate Handbook on the Engineering Physics Major page.
 This section includes a detailed description of the requirements and instructions for how to declare the Engineering Physics majors; elsewhere on the UGHB site you will find template schedules for each of six specialties (4-Year Plans page), program sheets (Program Sheets page), and guidelines on how to pursue and Honors degree in the program (Honors Programs page).

-Many School of Engineering faculty members serve as advisors in the Engineering Physics program.
+Many School of Engineering, Physics and Applied Physics faculty members serve as advisors in the Engineering Physics program.
 They are listed below by Engineering Physics specialty.

 Engineering Physics majors can apply for support to pursue summer research through the VPUE programs in Engineering or in Physics.